 Hikes in Southern California

-While hikespeak.com proudly offers information on over 150 hikes in Los Angeles, the surrounding counties have enjoyable trails too.
-Below is a collection of trails in the Southern California counties of Orange, Riverside, and San Bernardino.
+While hikespeak.com proudly offers information on over 150 hikes in Los Angeles, the surrounding counties should not be ovelooked.
+Enjoy numerous trails in the Southern California counties of Orange, Riverside, San Diego, and San Bernardino.
 SoCal is SoReady to be hiked!

 This hike follows a mountain stream to an overlook of an amazing heart-shaped formation in the rock wall along Seeley Creek Falls.